 - 1. You are receiving this Voting Instruction Form and the enclosed meeting materials at the direction of the issuer as a beneficial owner of securities.
-You are a beneficial owner because we, as your intermediary, hold the securities in an account for you and the securities are not registered in your name. - 2.
-Votes are being solicited by or on behalf of the management of the issuer. - Even if you have declined to receive materials, a reporting issuer is entitled to deliver these materials to you and if requested to do so, it is our responsibility to forward them.
+You are a beneficial owner because we, as your intermediary, hold the securities in an account for you and the securities are not registered in your name - 2.
+Votes are being solicited by or on behalf of the management of the issuer - 3.
+Even if you have declined to receive materials, a reporting issuer is entitled to deliver these materials to you and if requested to do so, it is our responsibility to forward them.
 These materials are being sent at no cost to you, in the language you requested, if available. - 4.
-Unless you attend the meeting and vote in person, your securities can only be voted through us as registered holder or proxy holder of the registered holder in accordance with your instructions.
+Unless you attend the meeting and vote in person, your securities can only be voted Unies you attend the meeting and vote in person, your securities can only be voted through us as registered holder or proxy holder of the registered holder in accordance with your instructions.
 We cannot vote for you if we do not receive your voting instructions.
-Please complete and return (or provide by one of the alternative available methods) the information requested on this form to provide your voting instructions to us promptly.
-We will submit a proxy vote on your behalf according to the voting be counted.
-When you or your designate arrive at the me scrutineer or proxy tabulator.
+Please complete and return (or provide by one of the alternative available methods) the information requested on this form to provide your voting instructions. to us promptly.
+We will submit a proxy vote on your behalf according to the voting instructions you provide, unless you elect to attend the meeting and vote in person. - 5.
+When you give us your voting instructions, you acknowledge that - · You are the beneficial owner or are authorized to provide these voting instructions; and - · You have read the material and the voting instructions on this form - 6.
+You may not present this Voting Instruction Form at the meeting in order to vote. - 7.
+To attend the meeting and vote your shares in person: - Write your name or the name of your designate to act on your behalf on the "Appointee line on the other side of this form, sign and date the form, and return it by mail, or - · Go to ProxyVote.com (if available) and insert the name in the "Change Appointee(s)" section on the voting site.